LaunchCodeEducation/lchs/src/chapters/databases-part2/extras.rst

 ==========

 Besides squashing bugs, feel free to make changes and experiment with new features.
-This page describes several options, but these are only a few of the directions you can go.
+You can browse the options below for ideas, but there are plenty of other directions you can follow.

 .. admonition:: Tip